 What this solves

 Most A/B tests confuse “which variant won” with “did the engine actually help vs doing nothing?”
-A holdout group answers the second question: a known percentage of traffic gets zero personalization (or a fixed-rule fallback).
+A holdout group answers the second question: a known percentage of traffic is held out entirely and gets zero offers from the flow.
 Comparing engaged-rate across variant × (in-experiment vs holdout) gives you causal uplift, not just relative ranking.Why this works

-The platform has two complementary mechanisms:- Champion / Challenger on the Score node —
+The platform gives you three complementary mechanisms:- Champion / Challenger on the Score node —

-championChallenger.{champion, challengers[]}routes per-customer via deterministic hash so the same customer always lands in the same variant. - Tenant-level holdout percentage —
+championChallenger.{champion, challengers[]}routes each customer to one scoring model via a deterministic hash ofcustomerId, so the same customer always lands in the same variant.
+The assignment is persisted (see Step 3). - Per-flow holdout — a flow-level

 Step 2 — Configure champion/challenger on the Score node